jotia1/volumelearning/README.md

 - Unlike [1] and more like [2] the integrals of gaussian synapses are controlled by the weight of the synapse.
 - There are quirks to the STDP because of time difference between when a neuron fires and when the spike arrives.
 Default is spike arrival (at post-synaptic neuron) time rather then pre-synaptic spike time, you may want to alter this.
 - Assumes you have the code from inilabs to load event-based data (if using event based data demo).
+- The switch to synRedistNet.m saw a significant change in network architecture.
+Connections are now viewed as pre-synaptic to a neuron not post-synaptic.
+See [this google doc](https://docs.google.com/document/d/1mJY0HtCmyt_8qT5UmYbZxuVqA2B_u3qlE3r0deTQxLY/edit?usp=sharing) for more precise details.

 ## References
 [1] P. W. Wright and J. Wiles, “[Learning transmission delays in spiking neural networks: A novel approach to sequence learning based on spike delay variance](https://ieeexplore.ieee.org/document/6252371/)” in The 2012 International Joint Conference on Neural Networks (IJCNN), 2012, pp. 1–8.\